Frontend vs. backend technologies

 What is an implementation?

-A piece of software that is capable of understanding a piece of text written in a computer language is called an implementation of that language.
+A piece of software that is capable of understanding a piece of text written in a computer language, and then possibly even executing it depending on the language, is called an implementation of that language.

-The implementation is free to use any methodology to bring the mere lines of text of the language to life by executing them in some way by the underlying machine.
+The implementation is free to use any methodology to bring the mere lines of text of the language to life by compiling them or executing them, as appropriate.

 There might be, and usually are, numerous implementations of a language.
 Theoretically, a language's implementation could even be written entirely in the language itself and many already have been!